DanielHauge/02141-computer-science-modeling/02141-csm-mandatory/README.md

 - buildpg.sh : A script file for building parser og lexer (used mostly for development)
 - PGCompiler : Contains type definitions and compilation code for the program graph
 - PGPrinter : Contains code to format program graph to string and graphiz format.
+- PGEvaluator : Contains code for evaluating expressions such as arithmetic expressions or boolean expressions, also command expressions etc.
+- PGInterpreter : Contains code for interpreting and running a program given a parsed program graph and initial memory.

 ## Parse a GCL program with application.
 - Have the GCL program in a file ending in ".gcl"